In the will of the Lord, we will hold our 47th annual Family Conference as follows:

 He was converted to the Lord Jesus Christ at Her Majesty’s Prison in Foxhill, Nassau, Bahamas, in 1984.
 His wife, Lisa, was a believer before him.

-In 1987, they were first commended in the grace of God for their work in the Lord’s service.
+In 1987, they were first commended for their work in the Lord’s service by the grace of God.
 Subsequently, also from the Bible Truth Fellowship in Washington, MO, in 1993, and later by the Bethany Chapel by the Sea assembly in Satellite Beach, FL, where they have been residing since 2007.

 The Lord has used his fluency in Spanish to minister across the US, and in Mexico, Central America, South America, and Spain.
 At the Centro Bíblico assembly in Valladolid, Spain, they continue active evangelism and pastoral teaching.
 They resided there in 2005 – 2007 and continue to minister there weekly.
 Our work for the Lord in Spain began in 1993.